frecsh/SAT-RL/README.md

 ## Future Work

-- Extend to more complex SAT problem families
-- Implement hybrid approaches combining cooperation and competition
+This implementation is an initial step toward our broader research goals.
+Future plans include:

+- Integrating Generative Adversarial Networks (GANs) to intelligently generate candidate solutions
+- Expanding the multi-agent communication protocols based on constraint satisfaction quality
-- Explore more sophisticated communication protocols
+- Designing more sophisticated reward functions that balance exploration vs. exploitation
+- Testing on larger-scale problems including those in the phase transition zone
-- Apply to other constraint satisfaction problems
+- Applying the hybrid approach to related constraint satisfaction problems

+## Applications

+The techniques developed here have potential applications in:
+- Cryptographic key generation with constraints
+- Hardware verification optimization
+- Complex scheduling and resource allocation problems
+- Energy systems and smart grid optimization
+- Automated drug discovery and bioinformatics

 ## License